 Once your advance directive is on file, CCHMC physicians and staff will honor and comply with it as long as the necessary physician orders are in place.
 CCHMC shall inform all patients/patient representatives of any limitations if the hospital cannot honor an advance directive on the basis of conscience.
 A statement of limitation shall include, at a minimum:

-- Description of medical conditions or procedures affected by conscience objection.
+3. Description of medical conditions or procedures affected by conscientious objection.

 Advance directives might sound like they’re just for older people, but these documents are actually even more important for younger people.
 The stakes are higher: If you fall seriously ill or have an accident, you may be kept alive for decades in a condition you wouldn’t otherwise want.
 Advance directives can help your family and health care team understand what you want.